Oghma-Infinium/Fahluaan/README.md

 ## Introduction

-Arisen provides a balanced, modern combat experience, featuring an expansive DAR setup, tweaked SimonRim, many hand picked visuals, and countless, hand-placed, custom weapons and armor.
-The list focuses and prioritizes exploration, and seeks to reward the player for engaging within the game world. **{I want to rework this}**
+Fahluaan is a comprehensive modlist that focuses on bringing the combat and gameplay of Skyrim to the modern age, without compromising on the original lore and vision of the Elder Scrolls Series.
+Meticulously balanced and full of handpicked content, new gear, spells, and quest mods that are designed to integrate seamlessly into the game.

-The full modlist can be viewed [here](https://loadorderlibrary.com/lists/arisen-wabbajack).
+The full modlist can be viewed [here](LINK).

-You can find a summary of all relevant changes on the [Gameplay Guide](https://github.com/aljoxo/Arisen/blob/main/Documentation/Gameplay%20Guide.md).
+You can find a summary of all relevant changes on the [Gameplay Guide](LINK).

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].